rcravens/ai_job_coach/README.md

 - After Optimizing the Prompt - Average score around `28%`

 If you were going to use this generator, you should treat the generated text as an "initial draft".

+## Usage

+1. Copy `.env_example` to `.env` and add the OpenAI API key and the candidate name/
+2. Replace `resume.pdf` with the resume from the actual candidate.
+3. Replace `sample_writing_stype.txt` with samples from the actual candidate.
+4. Run `pip install -r requirements.txt`
+5. Run `streamlit run app.py`